-In honour of International Women’s Day this March, we’re featuring four female leaders who are making a mark in Hong Kong.
+In honour of International Women’s Day in March, we’re revisiting our recent series of features on four female leaders who are making a mark in Hong Kong.
 In part one of our story, we shine the spotlight on LINDSEY MCALISTER.

 Opening Up Opportunity